ssomagani/decodable-quick-start/decodable/custom/README.md

 ## Development

+Standalone
 1. Create your pipeline class in `src/main/java/co/decodable/example/`
 2. Write tests in `src/test/java/co/decodable/example/`
 3. Build and test locally
 4. Deploy to Decodable using the CLI or web interface

+Together with all Decodable resources
+1. `cd ..`
+2. `./deploy.sh`

-## Example Pipeline
+## DataStreamJob

 The example pipeline demonstrates:
-- Reading from a Decodable stream
+- Reading from a Decodable stream that was created using the declarative resource definition in `decodable/streams`
 - Processing data using Flink operators
-- Writing to a Decodable stream
+- Writing to a Decodable stream which was also created using the declarative resource definition in `decodable/streams`

-See `ExamplePipeline.java` for implementation details.